ajfinch123/ajfinch123.github.io/docs/about.markdown

 or statistics.

-After you hear these questions a few times, you start thinking, "Hey, it may easier to just write this up myself instead of doing all of this searching."
+After you hear these questions a few times, you start thinking, "Hey, it may be easier to just write this up myself instead of doing all of this searching."
 At least, I did.

 I was wrong.